robert-hardy/blog_roberthardy/content/pages/home.md

-Title: Welcome to My Site
+Title: Site under construction
 URL:
 save_as: index.html

-Thank you for visiting.
-Welcome!
+We will soon be getting you a nice, shiny homepage and a lovely collection of blog articles.
+Thank you for your patience!